ethcluj/conf-app/backend/README.md

 # ETHCluj Conference App Backend

-Backend service for the ETHCluj conference app, providing API endpoints for sessions, speakers, and a simple key-value store.
+Backend service for the ETHCluj 2025 conference app, providing API endpoints for sessions, speakers, and a simple key-value store.
+This service integrates with Google Sheets to provide real-time event data.

 ## Setup